BetterDiscord/docs/docs/plugins/api/filters.md

 ## Methods

 ### byDisplayName
-Generates a function that filters by a set of properties.
+Generates a function that filters by the `displayName` property.

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|